 A wide array of special education services is provided minimizing the need for students to attend schools outside their home district.
 Programs designed for autistic children, students with developmental delays, and for those needing behavioral support are readily available.

 The schools are at the heart of each community and a full range of extra-curricular activities and athletics engage young people outside the regular school day.
-In addition, all our elementary schools offer extended day programs that combine academic support and healthy activity for students.
+In addition, all our elementary schools offer extended day programs that combine academic support and healthy activities for students.